Josefino/RasACam/README.md

 Running RsACam:
 Switch to the RasACam directory and run the command in the terminal "python3 cam.py", which launches the RasACam GUI and the ALS program.
-In the ALS program set the path to the working folder als_jobs / scan and / work.
+In the ALS program set the path to the working folder als_jobs/scan and als_jobs/work.

 ----------------------------
 Use the following scripts for manual control: